Garuda Wisnu Kencana statue

 Garuda Wisnu Kencana statue (also known as GWK statue) is a 121-meter-tall statue located in Garuda Wisnu Kencana Cultural Park, Bali, Indonesia.
 It was designed by Nyoman Nuarta and inaugurated in September 2018.
 The total height of the monument, including the 46-meter base pedestal is 121 m.
 The statue was designed to be Indonesia’s tallest statue, and is inspired by an event that finds its roots in Hinduism about Garuda's search for amrita, the elixir of life.
 According to this story, Garuda agreed to be ridden by Vishnu in return for the right to use the elixir to liberate his enslaved mother.
 The monument was completed on 31 July 2018 and inaugurated by Indonesian President Joko Widodo on 22 September 2018.
-It is the second tallest statue of a Hindu deity and the tallest statue in Indonesia.
+It is the tallest statue of a Hindu deity and the tallest statue in Indonesia.

 Construction took twenty-eight years and around $100 million.